Our Endless Numbered Days: Appearances in popular media

-"Each Coming Night" is featured in Miley Cyrus's 2010 film The Last Song.
+"Each Coming Night" is featured in the 2010 film The Last Song, starring Miley Cyrus.

 "Naked As We Came" is featured at the end of the 4th episode of the 2nd season of The L Word, when Jenny has her hair cut by Shane.
 "Naked As We Came" is also featured in the 9th episode of the first season of Grey's Anatomy, when Cristina and Izzie plan a secret autopsy of a patient's sudden death.
+"Naked As We Came" is also featured in the 2003 documentary Tarnation, directed by Jonathan Caouette.
 Claire Fuller's 2015 debut novel, Our Endless Numbered Days, is named after the album.